Schedule Textbook Videos KeYmaera X

 - METHOD OF EVALUATION:

-- Grading will be based on a final exam with a bonus that can be earned by successfully completing homework exercises.
+- Grading will be based on a final exam with a bonus that can be earned by successfully completing active learning quiz assignments.
+Final exam: Mon 19.02.
+Closed book, one double-sided sheet of hand-written notes permitted.

 - PRIOR INSTANCES:

-The instructors greatly appreciate the help by other members of the Alexander von Humboldt Professor group for Logic of Autonomous Dynamical Systems at KIT and the Logical Systems Lab, Carnegie Mellon University, especially Stefan Mitsch, on advancing KeYmaera X.
+The instructor greatly appreciates the help by other members of the Alexander von Humboldt Professor group for Logic of Autonomous Dynamical Systems at KIT and the Logical Systems Lab, Carnegie Mellon University, for advancing KeYmaera X and especially Noah Abou El Wafa and Enguerrand Prebet for developing and porting an active learning quiz infrastructure.